How to Save Money on Heat – Today I want to share some simple tips to help you learn how to lower your heating bill this winter.

 This will prevent you from heating a room no one is using and force the heat into rooms you are using.

-Space heaters such as electric fireplaces are a great way to reduce your heating costs by zone heating rooms that are used more often, allowing the rest of the house to be set to a lower temperature.
+Space heaters such as electric fireplaces are a great way to reduce your heating costs by zone heating rooms that are used more often.

 Raise the Humidity in Your Home